kstenerud/bonjson/bonjson.md

 BONJSON is a **1:1 compatible** binary serialization format for [JSON](#json-standards).

-It's a drop-in replacement that works in the same way and has the same capabilities and limitations as [JSON](#json-standards) (no more, no less), except in binary rather than text.
+It's a drop-in replacement that works in the same way and has the same capabilities and limitations as [JSON](#json-standards) (no more, no less), except in a binary format rather than text.

 -------------------------------------------------------------------------------